 Online Poster Presenter Guidelines

-February 20: Watch for an email from Alerts@ATIVsoftware.com with individualized poster upload instructions for the Conference App.
-IMPORTANT – do not forward this link to someone else to use as it is specifically meant for you.
+June 16: Watch for an email from Alerts@ATIVsoftware.com with individualized poster upload instructions for the Conference App.

-In the Conference App, online posters are grouped together in a listing on Wednesday, March 1 from 4:00–7:00 p.m.
-CST; this is simply a way to group virtual posters together in one place.
+In the Conference App, online posters are grouped together in a listing on Saturday, June 24 from 4:00–7:00 p.m.
+GMT +1; this is simply a way to group virtual posters together in one place.
 You do not need to be logged into the app at this time to present.
 There will not be a live online poster presentation.

 Uploading virtual poster files to the App

-Poster presentations at Dros23 will consist of two parts:
+Poster presentations at #Worm23 will consist of two parts:

 Each poster presenter will need to do the following: